bdfreeman1421/suricata_openoffload/README.md

 Running a demonstration
 ------------
-1. start gRPC server (python version is easier use for a demonstration)
+1. start gRPC server (python version is easier use for a demonstration but us insecure channel since the SmartNIC version doesnt required ssl)

 2. start http (lighttpd) or udp server (iperf3) on the same machine as suricata

 3. start suricata - on virtual box two ubuntu VM's (suricate/traffic sink and a traffic source) can be used on an internal network
+In the example below we are using the second NIC (enps08) as the interace to listen on.
 ```
 ./src/suricata -c /etc/suricata/suricata.yaml -i enp0s8
 ```